Caiyq2019/MG/README.md

 # MG Training (Maximum Gaussianality Training)
 A Pytorch implementations of MG training for author's article ["Deep Speaker Vector Normalization with Maximum Gaussianality Training"](https://arxiv.……)
+This is a general Gaussian distribution training method and can be used in any task that requires Gaussian distribution in latent space.

 ## Datasets
 ```bash